Why choose our on-campus MSc in Science Communication and Public Engagement?

 Are There Work Placement Opportunities?

-The programme includes eight week (one day per week) placements within a science communication/public engagement work-setting.
+The programme includes eight-week (one day per week) placements within a science communication/public engagement context.

 How You Will Be Assessed